learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/lectures/student-directory-project/README.md

 + `<ul></ul>`: unordered list.
 + `<li></li>`: list item.
 + Give them time to customize their pages
-+ For students who finish this up really quickly have them try out the HTML Playground lab or the Riyadh lab from Day 2.
++ For students who finish this up really quickly have them try out the [HTML Playground lab](https://github.com/learn-co-curriculum/html-playground).

 ### Conclusion / So What?
 HTML makes up every single page on the internet.
 You can't create a web page without it.